archanpatkar/RoboLang/README.md

 # RoboLang
-### A Language for Children to learn programming
+### An educational programming language for generative art

-Robolang allows children to explore the land of Structured Programming with a Robot!
+Robolang allows children to explore the land of generative art using simplified subset of Structured Programming with the metaphor of controlling a Robot!

 ## Example